 Assessing relative resilience is an area of active research; examples of resilience assessments are provided in the resource section below to guide the selection and implementation of resilience assessment methods.
 Additionally, a new tutorial ( opens in a new windowpdf) has been developed to help organize and analyze data on resilience indicators.

 There are several presentation formats that managers may find useful for sharing the results of the resilience assessment with partners and stakeholders.
 Sites can be ranked from highest to lowest resilience and these rankings can be presented within tables or spatially on maps that distinguish high, medium and low resilience sites using colors (e.g., green, yellow and red).

 The approaches described above (calculating ‘relative resilience score’ and PCA) require experience with spreadsheet formatting and editing in a program like Excel, a basic statistical software package, and mapping software like ArcGIS.

-There are number of recently developed tools to support managers in analyzing relative resilience – a guidance document, a tutorial for analyzing resilience assessment data and an accompanying excel file that walks users through the analysis.
-Guidance is also available to consider current and future exposure to climate-related and connectivity data in resilience assessments.
+There are number of recently developed tools to support managers in analyzing relative resilience – a opens in a new windowguidance documentopens PDF file , a opens in a new windowtutorialopens PDF file for analyzing resilience assessment data and an accompanying excel file that walks users through the analysis.
+Guidance is also available to consider opens in a new windowcurrent and future exposure to climate-related and connectivity dataopens PDF file in resilience assessments.
 Additional resources including examples of resilience assessments can be found in the Resources below.